RogerMab/RogerMab/README.md

-# Hi I'm Roge 👋
+# Hi there 👋

-I'm a Fractional CMO who blends the strategic mindset of an MBA with the technical acumen of a CTO.
-My passion lies in driving digital transformation and growth through data-driven marketing strategies.
+I’m Roger M. Fractional CMO and CRO with 15+ years of leadership, $15M+ monthly ad spend managed, 3,000+ campaigns launched, and $500M–$1.8B in ARR impact.
+I bridge strategy and execution, aligning GTM, omnichannel, RevOps, and AI automation into one growth engine that accelerates acquisition, retention, and revenue.

 📕  Latest Blog Posts
 <!-- BLOG-POST-LIST:START -->